Quarterly Parkinson's Webinars

 December 2018: Webinar #3

-The next webinar will take place on December 5, 2018 (6.30 pm CET / 12.30pm EST) with a title: 'Therapies targeting the genetics of Parkinson's disease’.
-The host will be JPD Editor-in-Chief Patrik Brundin and fellow panellists include: Ron N. Alcalay, MD, MS; Ziv Gan-Or, MD, PhD; and Benjamin Stecher (more to be confirmed).
-The discussion will focus on three recent research studies.
+It took place on December 5, 2018 and the discussion was on the topic: 'Therapies targeting the genetics of Parkinson's disease’.
+The host was JPD Editor-in-Chief Patrik Brundin and fellow panellists included: Ron N. Alcalay; Ziv Gan-Or; Benjamin Stecher; Gaurav Gupta; and Jonathan Silverstein.
+The discussion focused on three recent research studies.

 September 2018: Webinar #2